Gingerbread Latte Recipe

-Is there anything more wonderful on a winter day than snuggling up on the couch, sipping on a delicious coffee?
-It is my favourite way to spend weekend mornings (and afternoons)!
-Especially with a delicious, flavoured latte!
+Is there anything more wonderful on a cold winter day than snuggling up on the couch, sipping on a delicious coffee?
+It is my favorite way to spend weekend mornings (and afternoons)!
+Especially with a delicious, flavored latte!

-No need to venture out into the cold to get your hands on a gingerbread latte when you can easily whip one up at home!
+The beauty of this recipe is that there is no need to venture out into the cold to get your hands on a gingerbread latte from the coffee shop.
+You can easily whip one up at home!
 Talk about convenience!
-It is also far more economical as this recipe costs only a fraction of the cost to make at home!

 Close up of a mug of gingerbread latte